History

 Today, Jim Zaiser represents the third generation, leading the company’s product diversification, advanced two-phase flow realization, international expansion, and system integration.
 The company has continued its application to the traditional industries as well as new installations in petroleum, mining, and food processing.

 The company has more than a dozen active patents and registration in numerous foreign countries.
-It manages business processes though an integrated ISO 9001 quality procedure.
+It manages business processes through an integrated ISO 9001 quality procedure.
 An on-site test lab allows engineers, researchers and academia to completely understand and develop new innovative and value-added processes.
 The company continues to invest in people, hiring the best and the brightest, and investing in the health and wellness of all employees.

 Hydro-Thermal ~ Competitive Advantage